-Trump Tweets Threat to Commit War Crimes in Iran
+Trump Reiterates Threat to Commit War Crimes in Iran

-President Trump and his administration have claimed that the drone strike targeting Iranian military commander Qasem Soleimani was an effort to de-escalate tension with Iran and prevent a war, but it’s not clear what role Trump expects his blustering tweets to play in that process.
-On Saturday, the president responded to Iran’s vow to retaliate for Soleimani’s death by tweeting that the U.S. would respond to an Iranian strike on “any Americans” or “American assets” by striking 52 preselected sites in Iran, including some which had cultural importance to Iranians:
+President Trump and his administration have claimed that the drone strike targeting Iranian military commander Qasem Soleimani was an effort to deescalate tension with Iran and prevent a war, but it’s not clear what role Trump expects his blustering tweets to play in that process.
+On Saturday, the president responded to Iran’s vow to retaliate for Soleimani’s death by tweeting that the U.S. would respond to an Iranian strike on “any Americans” or “American assets” by striking 52 preselected sites in Iran, including some that have cultural importance to Iranians:

 Iran is talking very boldly about targeting certain USA assets as revenge for our ridding the world of their terrorist leader who had just killed an American, & badly wounded many others, not to mention all of the people he had killed over his lifetime, including recently hundreds of Iranian protesters.
 He was already attacking our Embassy, and preparing for additional hits in other locations.
 Iran has been nothing but problems for many years.
 Let this serve as a WARNING that if Iran strikes any Americans, or American assets, we have targeted 52 Iranian sites (representing the 52 American hostages taken by Iran many years ago), some at a very high level & important to Iran & the Iranian culture, and those targets, and Iran itself, WILL BE HIT VERY FAST AND VERY HARD.
 The USA wants no more threats!